Struggling with Stress

 When there are too many demands over a prolonged period of time then this over stresses the individual so that physically and emotionally they are overwhelmed.
 When this occurs then the individuals capacity to cope is diminished.

 Often when under stress the initial reaction is to go faster, to continue longer and to do it alone.
-The view may be you have to do this at all cost, then the next thing and the next and so on until it becomes an unassailable mountain.
+You may think that you have to do this at all cost, then the next thing and the next and so on until it becomes an unassailable mountain.
 That you must do this alone because no one else can or will do this.
 Other people appear to be going to slowly, dragging their feet and not taking it seriously.
-Anger at others unfold because they won’t or can’t understand.
-They don’t appreciate you.
-It simmers just under the surface sometimes bubbling over leading to conflict and confrontation.
+Feelings experienced may be anger at self for not being able to cope alone or with others because they don’t understand the burden you carry.
+You might feel also helpless and loveless as you carry the impossible burden on your shoulders.
+These emotion simmers just under the surface and sometimes you don’t have the energy to stop them from bubbling over leading to conflict and confrontation.

 You may carry on like this for years.
 But sooner or later it takes a toll on relationships and health.
 Your partner and if you have them children, experience you as distant and short tempered.
 Maybe you experience them with resentment, they don’t care, they just take.
 You get more colds, feel tired and generally run down.
 You keep going and going feeling trapped